dcmberdani/OSU-CS370-Assignment-4/README.md

 This program works as outlined in the requirements.
 To execute the program in qr generation mode, type: 'python3 ./totp.py --generate-qr'
-    This mode will generate a random base32 'secret' and form URI The 'secret' will be placed in a text file called 'secret.txt' A QR code corresponding to the URI will be generated and stored in 'testqr.jpg'
+    This mode will generate a random base32 'secret' and full URI according to given documentation The 'secret' will be placed in a text file called 'secret.txt' A QR code corresponding to the URI will be generated and stored in 'testqr.jpg'